 Gold, Dust

-It will last forever, they thought.
-Visions of free,
+It will last forever, they believe.
+Visions of free

 shiny stuff glittering in foothill streams